ENdunge/Yolo-GKS/explanation.md

 ## Running the container locally
 To test the container image using docker locally, run:
 ### docker run --rm -p 8080:8080 asia-south1-docker.pkg.dev/${PROJECT_ID}/yolo-client-repo/yolo-client-app:v1

+## Pushing the Docker image to Artifact Registry
+The container image must be uploaded to a registry so that GKE cluster can download and run the container image.

+### docker push asia-south1-docker.pkg.dev/${PROJECT_ID}/yolo-client-repo/yolo-client-app:v1